The Art of Cooking Times: How to Know When Food Is Really Done

-Cooking is both a science and an art, and knowing when food is truly done is one of the most valuable skills you can learn in the kitchen.
-It’s not just about following the time listed in a recipe, but learning to recognize the signs of doneness by look, feel, sound, and even smell.
+Cooking is both a science and an art, and understanding cooking times is one of the most valuable skills you can develop in the kitchen.
+It’s not just about following the minutes listed in a recipe but learning to recognize doneness through look, feel, sound, and even smell.

-In this guide, we’ll explore how to master the art of cooking times and what to look for to ensure your food is perfectly cooked, every time.
+In this guide, we’ll break down how to master the art of cooking times and what visual and sensory cues to watch for, so your food turns out perfectly every time.

 Why Cooking Times Matter